Jaeiya/parkour/src/stat_board/readme.md

 stats when a player steps on the pressure plate.

 If the redstone trigger (pressure plate) is not placed within the vicinity of the connected player detector, it will not work as intended, as the player will not be found.
+The redstone signal can be sent to any open side of the computer.

 ## `statboardui`